menu

 The Neighbors

-The neighbors in the Colliers neighborhood in Weirton are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 49.3% of the neighborhoods in America.
+The neighbors in the Colliers neighborhood in Weirton are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 60.6% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.